Evaluating Cell AI Foundation Models in Kidney Pathology with Human-in-the-Loop Enrichment: Results

+\textbf{Fine-tuned Performance.} Then, we investigated the performance of foundation models from our data-enriched fine-tuning strategies.
+The details of instance segmentation performance gains are provided below with the evaluation metric values referenced in Table~\ref{tab:finetuning_results}.

+\textbf{(1) Cellpose:} As shown, training on ``hard" patches alone significantly degrades performance, particularly in the F1 score and Recall.
+In contrast, the inclusion of large-scale ``easy" (pseudo-labeled) training samples consistently improves performance, with optimal results achieved using only ``easy” patches, significantly boosting all metrics over the baseline (F1: 0.6748 $\rightarrow$ 0.7529).

-\item For the StarDist model, fine-tuning trend in Fig.~\ref{fig:finetuning_trend} across all data enrichment fine-tuning strategies resulted in notable instance segmentation performance gains.
-The F1 score increased significantly from the baseline of 0.738 to 0.8229, and Recall improved from 0.6331 to all above 0.7802.
-While Precision saw a slight drop from 0.9158 to around 0.89, the decrease is minimal compared to the substantial improvements in F1 and Recall.
-This highlights the effectiveness of each data enrichment strategy in improving segmentation quality, with ``bad" samples minimizing the knowledge gap through expert labeling, and ``good" samples distilling knowledge from other foundation models.
-This demonstrates that our HITL design, based on the curation outcomes of multiple foundation models, can effectively improve model performance.
+\textbf{(2) StarDist:} All fine-tuning strategies lead to strong instance segmentation performance gains, especially in F1 (0.738 $\rightarrow$ 0.8229) and Recall (0.6331 $\rightarrow$ 0.7802).
+While Precision saw a slight drop from 0.9158 to around 0.89, the decrease is minimal compared to the substantial improvements in F1 and Recall. ``Easy” patches support knowledge distillation, while ``hard” ones close domain gaps, confirming the effectiveness of HITL-guided data enrichment.

-\end{enumerate} Lastly, according to both Fig.~\ref{fig:finetuning_trend} and Table.~\ref{tab:finetuning_results}, CellViT shows relatively consistent F1 scores across all fine-tuning strategies.
-Fine-tuning with only ``good" data slightly increases Precision but causes a small reduction in Recall (e.g., from 0.7629 to 0.7476 with 100\% ``good" data, with the highest recall being 0.7621).
-In contrast, fine-tuning with only ``bad" data improves Recall (from 0.7629 to 0.8137) but reduces Precision (from 0.8233 to 0.7898).
-Combining ``good" and ``bad" data offers the best of both data enrichment strategies, with improved F1 scores at every training scale.
-For instance, using 100\% ``good" and ``bad" image patches achieves the highest F1 score (0.7952), with balanced Precision (0.8302) and Recall (0.7731), all surpassing the baseline.
-Although the performance gain is not as pronounced as with Cellpose or StarDist, integrating both ``good" and ``bad" image patches results in the most balanced overall performance, enhancing both Precision and Recall.

-Summarizing the best fine-tuned model for each cell foundation model, Fig.~\ref{fig:finetuning_best} compares these models to their corresponding baselines.
-This indicates that all models enhance segmentation performance after fine-tuning.
-Notably, the baseline model with the highest F1 score before fine-tuning (CellViT) does not yield the best segmentation outcomes after fine-tuning.
-In contrast, StarDist benefits the most from the proposed data enrichment strategies, achieving the highest F1 score of 0.8229.
+\textbf{(3) CellViT:} Performance remains stable across strategies.
+Combining both ``easy” and ``hard” patches yields the highest F1 score (0.7952) and the most balanced results, though the gains are smaller than those observed for Cellpose or StarDist.
+This may be due to noise introduced by pseudo-labels from less accurate models, which will be examined in the next section~\ref{subsec:label_noise}.